cert-manager/sample-external-issuer/README.md

 # sample-external-issuer

+External issuers extend [cert-manager](https://cert-manager.io/) to issue certificates using APIs and services which aren't built into the cert-manager core.

-This is an example of an [External Issuer] for cert-manager.
+This repository provides an example of an [External Issuer].

 ## Install